keithmburu/courses/theory/setup.md

 Python is interpreted, not compiled.
 To ensure that Python is installed correctly, try typing `python3` at the command line.
 You can exit with Ctrl+D.

 You'll need an editor to write and save your Python programs.
-A relatively easy-to-use open source editor is [Atom](http://atom.io).
+A relatively easy-to-use graphical is [Atom](http://atom.io).
 A more advanced editor is Emacs, but it has a higher learning curve.

 Once you write a Python program, save it to a `.py` file and run it by typing `python3 helloworld.py`.